nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 QuickContacts is a **cross-platform application** that works on Windows, macOS and Linux.
 We, the developers at QuickContacts, understand the amount of time required to manage many contacts and maintaining a schedule with many meetings with them.
 Designed for busy individuals, QuickContacts is built around a Command Line Interface (CLI) that empowers users to perform tasks in seconds.
 With fast fingers, you can be assured that your time spent managing your schedule is minimised!

+QuickContacts is specially designed for:

+* Seamless creation and management of contacts and meetings
+* Users who have a large number of contacts and meetings
+* Typists

 This user guide serves as an introduction on how to incorporate QuickContacts into your daily workflow.
 Head over to the [Getting started](#getting-started) section to get onboard!

 ## Table of Contents